-Part III's detailed analysis of anti-tying considerations in the capital markets context reflects ongoing regulatory and industry evaluation of the Anti-tying Statute.
+Part III includes a detailed analysis of anti-tying considerations in the capital markets context, reflecting regulatory and industry evaluation of the Anti-tying Statute.

 Moreover, Part III contains an updated discussion of Sections 23A and 23B of the Federal Reserve Act and the Board's Regulation W, including the applicable Dodd-Frank provisions and the most recent regulatory precedents.